 The college recognizes the correlation between student attendance and student retention, achievement and success.
 Any class session or activity missed, regardless of cause, reduces the opportunity for learning and may adversely affect a student's achievement.
 Non-attendance may impact a student's financial aid.
-The college requires that instructors take and timely report student attendance.
+The college requires that instructors record student attendance in a timely manner.